mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

    `gitlab_build_info` to verify that you are getting metrics from all your machines.

 Congratulations!
-You have configured a highly available Praefect cluster, and
+You have configured a highly available Praefect cluster.

 ## Migrating existing repositories to Praefect